EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Analysis

 \section{Analysis}

-\textbf{Problem Definition} \quad In addressing the challenges posed by learning from noisy labels (LNL), we formally define the problem and introduce the concept of instance modification within a mathematical framework.
+\textbf{Problem Definition} In addressing the challenges posed by learning from noisy labels (LNL), we formally define the problem and introduce the concept of instance modification within a mathematical framework.
 Let $\mathcal{X}$ represent the input space of instances and $\mathcal{Y}$ the space of labels.
 In the traditional LNL setting, each instance $X \in \mathcal{X}$ is associated with a noisy label $\tilde{Y} \in \mathcal{Y}$, which may differ from the true label $Y \in \mathcal{Y}$.
 The goal is to learn a mapping $f: \mathcal{X} \rightarrow \mathcal{Y}$ that predicts the true label $Y$ as accurately as possible, despite the presence of noisy labels.
 Instance modification diverges from the conventional approach of directly correcting noisy labels $\tilde{Y}$ to match the true labels $Y$.
-Instead, it proposes adjusting each instance $X$ to better align with its given noisy label $\tilde{Y}$.

-Mathematically, this involves transforming each instance $X$ into a modified instance $X'$, such that $f(X')$ more closely approximates $\tilde{Y}$, leveraging the inherent information contained within the noisy label itself.
+Instead, we propose adjusting each instance $X$ to better align with its given noisy label $\tilde{Y}$.
+Mathematically, this involves transforming each instance $X$ into a modified instance $X^{\prime}$, such that $f(X^{\prime})$ aligns more closely with $\tilde{Y}$, leveraging the inherent information contained within the noisy label itself.

-\textbf{Theoretical Analysis} \quad According to the causal learning framework~\citep{liu2023identifiability,yao2021instance}, the noise can often be represented as a function of both the instance features and external factors, encapsulated by latent variables $Z$.
-We assume the causal relations (commonly occurring in crowdsourcing scenarios) are represented in the causal graph as illustrated in Figure~\ref{causal_graph}, where $Z$ represents latent variables that affect both $X$ and $\tilde{Y}$ indirectly through $X$.
-Instance modification aims to transform $X$ into $X'$ such that the modified instance $X'$ aligns better with $\tilde{Y}$ under the assumption that $\tilde{Y}$ contains some information about the true label $Y$.
+\textbf{Theoretical Analysis} \quad According to the causal learning framework~\cite{liu2023identifiability,yao2021instance}, the noise can often be represented as a function of both the instance features and external factors, encapsulated by latent variables $Z$.
+We assume that the causal relations (commonly occurring in crowdsourcing scenarios) are represented by the causal graph as illustrated in Figure~\ref{causal_graph}, where $Z$ represents latent variables that affect the instance $X$ and the noisy label $\tilde{Y}$, inducing instance-dependent label noise.
+Instance modification aims to transform $X$ into $X'$ such that the modified instance $X^{\prime}$ better aligns with $\tilde{Y}$ under the assumption that $\tilde{Y}$ contains partial information about the true label $Y$.
 Accordingly, we can deduce the effectiveness of instance modification as follows.